duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 Recommended: 10 minutes

+Better: Exercise: Group Brainstorm: Ask students brainstorm on paper in groups about ethics and important/common topics addressed by ethics.
+Have students come up with movie or pop culture references for ethical dilemas surround technology and robotics (examples: Back to the Future, Spiderman: Far From Home).

 - Explain the origin of the word ethics

 - Explain what is ethics

 See also: Universal Declaration of Human Rights regarding ethics

-Better: Exercise: Group Brainstorm: Have students come up with movie or pop culture references for ethical dilemas surround technology and robotics (examples: Back to the Future, Spiderman: Far From Home).

 - Explain the importance of ethics: